 #3 - Create a Dialer Software Vendor Shortlist

-Now that you have identified some of the market's biggest players, it's time to create a shortlist.
+Now that you have identified some of the market's most prominent players, it's time to create a shortlist.
 Try to include 5-10 options and then gradually narrow down the list by focusing on the ones that impressed you the most.
 Reach out to all of your selected vendors, ask them as many questions as you have, and request a product presentation.
 Don't forget to list both pros and cons of every candidate and then make a comparison.

 #4 - Test, Test, Test

-All these features, exclusive offers, and other perks look great on software company websites, but how can you be sure that the solution they provide will actually work for your business?
+All these features, exclusive offers, and other perks look great on software company websites, but how can you be sure that the solution they provide will work for your business?
 In this case, your best bet will be to contact the software company and request either a product demonstration video or a free trial.

 Many software companies offer a free trial on their websites.
 That means you have 7-14 days at your disposal to fully test the system and see how user-friendly, practical, and usable the product is.
-At the same time, prepare a list of questions to test the customer support.
+At the same time, prepare a list of questions to try customer support.
 Yes, you read that correctly.
 Test their customer support.
-If the product is a good match, but the support team sucks (pardon my French), you will have a lot of problems in the future.
+If the product is a good match, but the support team sucks (pardon my French), you will have many problems in the future.
 Try to reach out to them in different formats at different times of the day.
 E-mail them, call them, chat with them, message them on their social media accounts, and see how fast they respond to you, how accurate and detailed answers they provide, and, most importantly, try to find whether they are the real experts in what they sell by knowing their product from A to Z.

 #5 - Always Have a Fallback Option

 As the old saying goes, "Don't put all your eggs in one basket."
 In our case, don't count on just one software.
-Always have at least one backup option, so if your primary system breaks down or, even worse, gets out of market, shifting to a new software will be easier, quicker, smoother, and hassle-free.
+Always have at least one backup option, so if your primary system breaks down or, even worse, gets out of the market, shifting to new software will be easier, quicker, smoother, and hassle-free.

 To Sum Up